 - Institutional lenders.
-Unlike financial officers of an industrial enterprise, bankers negotiate long-term loans at rather frequent intervals.
-Consequently, they will be more familiar with the terms of recent agreements.
-Presumably they are also conservative and will tend to err in the conservative direction.
-They should be able to judge if proposed standards will be acceptable in the marketplace. - Action of competitors.
+Unlike financial officers of an industrial enterprise, bankers negotiate long-term loans at frequent intervals.
+Consequently, they are more familiar with the terms of recent agreements.
+Presumably they are also conservative and tend to err in the conservative direction.
+They should be able to judge if proposed standards will be acceptable in the marketplace.
+However, the acceptable amount of debt will vary based on market conditions and available interest rates. - Action of competitors.
 The financial statements and loan agreements of public companies are available.
 The controller can derive ranges of debt levels for comparison purposes from such public information. - Analysis of past practice.
 Historical analysis of debt and income behavior in the company in times of adversity and under normal conditions may provide some guidance.

 Conventionally, there are two types of standards by which to judge longterm debt capacity: a capitalization standard and an earnings coverage standard.
 In arriving at a debt policy for a company, each should be considered and interrelated.
-In working with internally generated data, the controller can make refinements ordinarily not possible with public data of other companies.
+In working with internally generated data, the controller can make refinements ordinarily not possible with the public data of other companies.
 A widely used standard, often employed as a constraint in credit agreements, is the long-term debt to equity ratio.
-Thus long-term debt should not be more than, say, 25% of equity capital.
+Thus long-term debt should not be more than, say, 25 percent of equity capital.
 It can also be expressed as a percent of total capitalization.
-In using such a standard, several determinations should be calculated, showing the impact, for example, of a 20% debt ratio versus a 25% debt ratio to judge the risk involved.
+In using such a standard, several determinations should be calculated, showing the impact, for example, of a 20 percent debt ratio versus a 25 percent debt ratio to judge the risk involved.
 Then, too, recognition must be given to the often wide variation between the principal of the debt and the annual debt service charge of interest and debt repayment.
 Although the ratio of debt to equity may be the same for many years, the debt repayment burden may be substantially different if it is paid off in 5 years instead of 30 years.